Aditya3178/Capstone_Final/README.md

-# Capstone_Final
+# Restaurant-Trends

-The study aims to compare the profitability levels and prospects of opening a new restaurant across developed city London and a developing city Visakhapatnam to determine the profitability of opening a restaurant in relation to the demographic sample and available data on similarities and differences in business environments and dynamics innately built into the ratings and cuisines available.
+The study aims to compare the restaurant trends across developed cities New Yprk, Tokyo, London, Shanghai.
+Paris and Singapore and Indian, French, Japanese, Spanish, Chinese and Italian cuisines to determine the relation between the demographic sample and available data and cuisines available.